pgum/pgum.github.io/_slides/introduction.md

 * Tea breaks / Lunch breaks
 * ......

-![bg left:33%][common agreement]
 Note:

 * What other rules are good to keep in mind during workshop?
 * Is everyone ok with these set of rules?
 * PC & phone ban - need to work then go work, can stay and listen then stay and listen, no 50-50
 * Additional person who can track time and write meeting minutes to stay concentrated
 * Tea break 10 mins after ~1-1,5h
 * Lunch break 30 mins

 ---